Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 - Firebase as host
 - React for designing whatsapp clone UI
 - Used MUI for the icons
-- Postman to create the API
+- Postman to test APIs
 - ExpressJS for the web framework
 - MongoDB as database
 - NodeJS for server-side scripting